- Risk Factors

-- Abdominal decision from enlarged liver (hepatomegaly)
+- An abdominal decision from the enlarged liver (hepatomegaly)

 - Weight loss (in about 40% of patients)

-What tests do health care professionals use to diagnose mantle cell lymphoma?
+What tests do healthcare professionals use to diagnose mantle cell lymphoma?

 What are the stages of mantle cell lymphoma?

-- 70% percent of patients are first diagnosed in stage IV in which the cancer cells have gone into masses, often replacing lymph nodes and have spread into other body organs.
+- 70% percent of patients are first diagnosed with stage IV (advanced-stage) in which the cancer cells have gone into masses, often replacing lymph nodes, and have spread into other body organs.